krypto5863/Legacy-Meido-s-Modular-Toolbox/README.md

 # Legacy-Meido-s-Modular-Toolbox
 The little brother of CMI, an AIO installer for CM3D2

-The latest release can always be found at the following link: https://drive.google.com/file/d/124jRc0JXcao8WWtq1blTcYLEFY4z1vf8/view?usp=sharing
+The latest release can always be found here!

 Welcome to the Legacy Meido’s Modular Toolbox (for CM3D2)!